All Episodes

 Yeah, yeah, yeah.

-Of course, this is the New York Times.
+This is New York Times.

-Of course the economy was stronger in 2000 is today.
+Of course, the economy was stronger in 2000 is today.

 Why is that?